Fujiwhara effect: History

-An image of Sakuhei Fujiwhara, the meteorologist who discovered the phenomenon.
+Sakuhei Fujiwhara, the meteorologist who discovered the phenomenon.

 Diro Kitao, a Japanese researcher, studied interactions between tropical cyclones in 1889 which served as the basis for the studies of Sakuhei Fujiwhara.
 The effect was first noticed when Fujiwhara described it in a 1921 paper about the motion of vortices in water titled "The natural tendency towards symmetry of motion and its application as a principle in meteorology".
 The interaction in the paper was researched through a series of water tank experiments.
 During the 1920s, Fujiwhara published numerous other papers detailing the effect.
 The United States Army gained damage multiple times during World War II due to typhoons which led them to establish a center for typhoon tracking in Guam which provided warnings.
 Douglas MacArthur's invasion of Japan was postponed in 1945 when Typhoon Susan and Typhoon Ruth approached the country while interacting, giving them an opportunity to analyze the interaction of these tropical cyclones.

 After this, the phenomenon was popularized in the United States from a research paper in 1951; the first well-known instance of the phenomenon was in 1964 when Typhoon Marie and Typhoon Kathy merged.
 The effect was examined in the Monthly Weather Review journal in an edition from 1 November 2003, which highlighted factors influencing the phenomenon.
 According to a report by the National Research Institute for Earth Science and Disaster Resilience (NIED), the definition changed drastically: the original definition was the merging of tropical cyclones while the modern definition is the general interaction between cyclones.